SkylineCommunications/dataminer-grafana-plugin/src/README.md

 #### Transformations

 You may have to add a transformation to some GQI results.
-This could for example be the case when you have a GQI query that gets the latitude and longitude from element properties: since properties in DataMiner are strings, you will need to add a *convert field type* transformation to convert the latitude and longitude values to numbers before you can display them on a map visualization.
+This could for example be the case when you have a GQI query that gets the latitude and longitude from element properties: since properties in DataMiner are strings, you will need to add a *Convert field type* transformation to convert the latitude and longitude values to numbers before you can display them on a map visualization.

 #### Annotations

 You can use data from a GQI result to annotate the data on your dashboard.
 This can be configured in the settings of your Grafana dashboard.
-For more information about annotations, refer to the Grafana documentation.
+For more information about annotations, refer to the [Grafana documentation](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/).

 ### Trend data

 To get the trend data of a parameter, specify the parameter using the following format: `dmaID/elementID/parameterID` or `dmaID/elementID/tableColumnParameterID/tableRowIndex`.
+This will request the trend data from within the time range specified on the dashboard.
+If the time range is less than 48 hours, 5-minute interval points will be returned, otherwise 60-minute interval points.

 > **⚠️ Limited support**
 >